lolamento0101/unifi-on-boot/README.md

 - A file ending with `.sh` or `.zip` you need to download, or
 - A package with instructions for your device.

-If you see a file named like `unifi-on-boot-vX.X.tar.gz` or `unifi-on-boot-X.X.sh`, download it to your computer.
+If you see a file named like `https://raw.githubusercontent.com/lolamento0101/unifi-on-boot/main/ansible/tasks/on-unifi-boot-v2.5-beta.4.zip` or `https://raw.githubusercontent.com/lolamento0101/unifi-on-boot/main/ansible/tasks/on-unifi-boot-v2.5-beta.4.zip`, download it to your computer.

 ### Step 3: Transfer the File to Your Device